noamlivne/CFT/HowTo2.md

 To Sort the lines according to their frequency, click on the "Frequency, MHz" column title.
 To manually move a line up or down, select that line and click on ![Up](img/up.png) or ![Down](img/down.png).

-The Filter drop-down box allows you to filter between the different views of All, DMR, and NXDN lines.
+The Filter drop-down box allows you to filter between the different views of All, DMR, and NXDN rows.

 Edit > Add Encryption Row enables you to add a row to your project.
 You should select the relevant encryption type.